 - a.
-All Directors shall meet one of the following qualifications: - At least a bachelor's degree from an accredited college or university and a minimum of two years of social services or health services experience and shall have demonstrated ability to perform all aspects of the position; or - ii.
-An LPM or RN license issued by the state of Colorado and completion of two years of paid or volunteer experience in planning or delivering health or social services including experience in supervision and administration; or - iii.
-A high school diploma or GED equivalent, a minimum of four years of experience in a social services or health services setting, acquired skills in working with aging adults or adults with functional impairment, and skills required to supervise ADS Center staff persons.
+All Directors shall meet one of the following qualifications: - i.
+At least a bachelor's degree from an accredited college or university and a minimum of two years of social services or health services experience and shall have demonstrated ability to perform all aspects of the position; or - ii.
+An LPM or RN licensure issued by the state of Colorado-as a Licensed Practical experience in planning or delivering health or social services including experience in supervision and administration; or - ii-iii.
+A high school diploma or GED equivalent, a minimum of four years of experience in a social services or health services setting, acquired skills to working with aging adults or adults with functional impairment, and skills to required to supervise ADS Center staff persons.